 Interesting Facts

-Kentucky and Delaware were the last states to implement abolition.
+- Kentucky and Delaware were the last states to implement the abolition of slavery.

 How to Take Part